AaronRMartinez/Microsoft-Sentinel-Home-Lab/README.md

 # Microsoft-Sentinel-Home-Lab

+## Description

-Creating a honeypot with a virtual machine hosted on Azure and utilizing Microsoft Sentinel to map the location and magnitude of the attacks
+**Creating a honeypot with a virtual machine hosted on Azure and utilizing Microsoft Sentinel to map the location and magnitude of the RDP attacks on the VM**

+## Languages Used

+**PowerShell** Script used to extract and forward Windows Event Viewer metadata of RDP failed logon logs